busterjs/buster-docs/modules/posix-argv-parser.rst

 Options has additional properties that operands doesn't have.

-.. attribute:: requiresValue
+.. attribute:: opt.requiresValue

-    Only makes sense if ``hasValue`` is ``true``.
+    Only makes sense if :attr:`opt.hasValue` is ``true``.
 When this property is ``false``, an option can both be provided as a flag with no value or as an option with a value.

     A common example of options that work with and without values are help options, that may be provided alone to get general help, e.g. `mything --help`, and with values to get help for specific topics, e.g. `mything --help bisect`.

 Argument result
 ===============

-Argument result objects are produced when calling ``parse`` to parse argv into the predefined options and operands.
+Argument result objects are produced when calling :func:`args.parse` to parse ``argv`` into the predefined options and operands.
 There is one result object per original option/operand.
 These objects have the following properties:

-.. attribute:: isSet
+.. attribute:: argumentResult.isSet

-    True or false depending on whether or not the argument was present in argv.
+    ``true`` or ``false`` depending on whether or not the argument was present in ``argv``.

-.. attribute:: value
+.. attribute:: argumentResult.value

     The value of the argument.
 Is normally a string, but may be any object if the argument had a transform function.

-.. attribute:: timesSet
+.. attribute:: argumentResult.timesSet

     The number of times an argument was set.
 Useful for options like ``-v`` (verbose) which you might want to allow setting multiple times, giving the